 There are two World Heritage sites in Slovakia, Poloniny and Vihorlat.
 Poloniny is part of Poloniny National Park and comprises four component parts.
 The mountainous region is part of the most densely forested areas in Slovakia.
 Eighty percent of its area is covered by forest.
 The European beech dominates other tree species.
 Pure beech stands predominate, only a small part of the national park is covered by habitats with fir-beech stands or mixed stands with other deciduous tree species.

-Vihorlat comprises two component parts and is located in the Vihorlat Mountains – a volcanic mountain range in Slovakia’s east.
+Vihorlat comprises one component parts and is located in the Vihorlat Mountains – a volcanic mountain range in Slovakia’s east.
 The beech forests there are characterised by the absence of both spruce and fir.
 They are an example of primary beech forests with a significantly variable structure of diameter and height.